 The overarching ethos of the Academic Registry is to safeguard and enhance both the student and staff experience by providing a professional service based on clear information, advice and policy guidance.

-The Academic Registry consists of four distinct service teams plus five Faculty Registrars working with the Faculties:
+The Academic Registry consists of six distinct service teams plus four Assistant Academic Registrars working with the Faculties:

 Academic Planning and Information Services service the needs of the Faculties, Professional Service departments and external statutory bodies through accurate data reporting; the underpinning business management of the student information systems and the admissions processes across the University and its collaborative partners.